Skip to main content

 • “No glitches, and very few typos or spelling errors.”

-• “The game runs great, even on a low-end desktop gaming rig.”
+• “Game runs great on a desktop gaming rig toaster.”

 • “There were also occasional visual glitches that caused the game to flash unrelated imagery (seemed like a z-index layering issue), and it crashed on boot up one time.”